kavijy/cloudfront-lambda-at-edge/README.md

 1. ## Customize the deployment

-    In the `serverless-thumbnails-creator` directory, Edit the `./helper_scripts/deploy.sh` to update your environment variables.
+    In the `cloudfront-lambda-at-edge` directory, Edit the `./helper_scripts/deploy.sh` to update your environment variables.

     **You will have to create an S3 bucket in your account and update the `BUCKET_NAME` in the below section**